 Assets, including the ones you procured during the bankruptcy period, are sold by the LIT.

 The money made by the sale of these assets is set up as a trust by the LIT to enable settlement for creditors.

 Assets that are exempted under Federal law and the laws of the respective province or territory of your residence, are exempted in the process.

 Purpose of Bankruptcy Exemptions of Canada

 Even though assets are sold by the LIT when you declare bankruptcy in Canada, there are some assets that you can still retain after such declaration.

 These assets are referred to as Bankruptcy Exemptions, in Canada.
-Such exempted assets cannot be seized by the LIT.

 The purpose of the existence of such exemptions is goodwill.